nats-io/nats.deno/README.md

 Messages are published to a subject.
 A subject is like an URL with the exception that it doesn't specify an actual endpoint.
-All recipients that have expressed interest in a subject will messages addressed to that subject (provided they have access and permissions to get it).
+All recipients that have expressed interest in a subject will receive messages addressed to that subject (provided they have access and permissions to get it).
 To express interest in a subject, you create a `subscription`.